YANTRA MANTRA TANTRA MUDRA HYMNS & STOTRAM AARTI & BHAJAN HINDU FESTIVITIES

 The Yantra is the graphic, mathematics and magic representation of the divine one.
 It is an ancient tradition that get lost in the night of the times; we can find graphic representations of God in the prehistoric mural paintings, games of numbers and magic squares in a lot of ancient cultures.
 But it is in the tantric tradition that the Yantras assume a bigger spectrum of uses.

 Many Yantras are contained in a square (bhupur) with four gates.
 The square represents the material world while the gates are the points of access into the Yantra.
+Geometric shapes, symbols, numbers inside are like parts of this mechanism.
+They lead us gradually towards its center representing the Supreme Consciousness.
+A yantra is an instrument that allows us to make an inner journey to the discovery of the Supreme Self.

 Apart from invoking the divine, the Yantra is used by the Aghoris as object of meditation.
 It is painted in the walls of the temples or next to the dhuni (sacred fire).
 It is engraved on small copper plates and usually positioned in the mandir (temple).
 Or It is written within small squares of paper inside a silver or copper container as amulets (kavacha); for every application there is a specify Yantra.